What is HIV?

 You can prevent HIV in the following ways:

 - Have safe sex by using condoms or other barrier devices correctly, every time

 - Get tested regularly for HIV and other sexually transmitted diseases.

 - Test for HIV during pregnancy.

-- Use PrEP, when engaging in risky activities.
-PreP is a pill that prevents you from contracting HIV if taken before exposure
+- Use PrEP before engaging in potentially risky sex or drug use.
+PreP is a pill that prevents you from contracting HIV, if taken before being exposed.

 - Immediately seek medical attention if you believe you have been exposed to HIV.
-Post-exposure prophylaxis (PEP) can be used to prevent an infection from occurring
+Post-exposure prophylaxis (PEP) can be used to prevent an HIV infection from occurring.

 Testing for HIV usually involves a blood test.
 You can do this through a doctor, public health clinic, or through a home test.
 For example, with Homed-IQ’s STI Test Complete.
 In addition to HIV, this home test also tests for chlamydia, gonorrhea, syphilis, and trichomoniasis.

 When should you test for HIV?

 An HIV test is recommended if you have had unprotected sex with someone you suspect has HIV.
 It is also advised to do an HIV test if you have symptoms related to HIV.
 Please be aware of the incubation time of HIV- it can take up to three months following exposure for HIV to appear on a blood test.